 Director of Assessment and Educational Effectiveness

-Reporting to the Vice President, Academic Affairs (VPAA), the Director of Assessment and Educational Effectiveness is responsible for assisting faculty and other associates in developing and sustaining a culture of assessment that facilitates achievement of student learning outcomes at Life West Chiropractic College (LCCW).
-Incumbent will provide one-on-one and group guidance, tools, resources and support to enhance instructional effectiveness and student learning.
+Reporting to the Vice President, Academic Affairs (VPAA), the Director of Assessment and Educational Effectiveness is responsible for facilitating all facets of assessment within the OAA, assisting faculty and other associates in developing and sustaining a culture of assessment that facilitates achievement of student learning outcomes at Life West Chiropractic College (LCCW), and working to build a data-driven environment to measure alignment of student learning outcomes and program learning outcomes.
+Incumbent will provide one-on-one and group guidance, tools, resources and support to enhance instructional effectiveness and student learning to faculty members.
 Will encourage innovation, value scholarly discourse and strive to create a community of educators whose focus is on excellence in the learning, teaching and assessment processes.
 Will work closely with the Director of Institutional Research (DIR) to ensure system-wide academic assessment (student and programmatic) occurs in a systematic manner.
 Provide leadership in the continued development and refinement of the college’s annual planning (in support of the strategic plan) and the assessment planning processes.

 ESSENTIAL JOB FUNCTIONS